MIBismuth/personal-webpage/website/markdown/error-propagation.md

 #### Multi-threading

-To mitigate the possible long processing times, we tried implementing a multi-threaded approach, where each error propagation request was computed on a different Python Thread with a maximum processing time, after wich the Thread was killed.
+To mitigate the possible long processing times, we tried implementing a multi-threaded approach, where each error propagation request was computed on a different Python Thread with a maximum processing time, after which the Thread was killed.

 This seemed like a nice solution, however we had neither the time nor experience to make it work.